We offer virtual consultation to help patients whose physical limitations make travel to the clinic impossible

 Unfortunately, although part of the cost of this excellent care is funded through normal healthcare channels, the critical research work that allows BCDiabetes to provide the best, most up-to-date care is not supported by this system, and is dependent on a small number of grants and donations, most of which come directly from our Patients.

-BCDiabetes is closely affiliated with the BC Endocrine Research Foundation (BCERF), a CRA-approved charity.
-Your donation to the BCERF directing funding to BCDiabetes investigator-initiated research will provide invaluable support allowing BCDiabetes to continue to fulfill its mission to optimize care and improve outcomes for all British Columbians living with diabetes.
+BCDiabetes is closely affiliated with the BC Diabetes Foundation (BCDF), a CRA-designated charity for tax purposes.
+Your donation to the BCDF will provide invaluable support to the BCDF’s many programs which include grants towards CGM (6 month subscriptions cost $1800), grants towards meeting the BC Pharmacare deductible (starting at $500) and investigator-initiated research.
 We can continue to find the best new ways to control your condition, and work to reverse the diabetes epidemic in Canada.
 Not only will you be donating to the fight to beat diabetes, you will have a hand in providing improved patient care, increasing hope for individuals with diabetes and helping them to live normal, healthy lives.